How much is Flood Insurance in Texas?

 Risk Rating 2.0 Pricing in Texas.

 FEMA's flood program through the NFIP has begun using a new pricing methodology, Risk Rating 2.0.
 This will result in a price change for 97% of policyholders.
-This will impact nearly all of the 768,600 NFIP policies in force in Alabama.
+This will impact nearly all of the 768,600 NFIP policies in force in Texas.

 New NFIP Policyholders can expect to see these changes October 1st, 2021.
 If you're an existing policyholder, these rate changes won't affect you until April 1st, 2022.*